britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Address Assertion Message Section body {#cbor-revassert}

+Assertions about addresses are similar to assertions about names, but keyed by address and restricted in terms of the objects they can contain.
 An Address Assertion body is a map.
 The keys present in this map depend on whether the Assertion is contained in a Message Section or in an Address Zone.

 Address Assertions contained in Message Sections are "bare Address